FaraahIbarra/Giphy/README.md

 AJAX.

 ## Issue Found
-Once the gifs for a character populate, they will not pause/play once clicked on.
+Once the gifs for a character populate, they will not pause/play when clicked on.

 ## The Future
 User will be able to search their own characters and find gifs.